Rutgers logo

 A sheep.

-Class Supervisor: Rebecca Potosky
+Judge: Rebecca Potosky

-Student Coordinator: Lindsey Porzio
+Student Coordinator: Sabrina Moreira

 Practicum and work-study students: Thanks for all of your hard work keeping the barn clean, helping with the sheep, and getting the show area ready and in working shape.
 You are appreciated more than you know!